restarian/bracket_print/docs/specification/unit_test_output.md

         * √ serializes primitve Objects
         * √ serializes primitve Objects with added properties
         * √ clears stored text data with the empty() command
-      * Testing using commonjs which and the package.json entry of build/bracket_print_umd.js
+      * Testing using commonjs which and the package.json entry of lib/bracket_print.js
         * √ Escapes double quotes in strings which are encapsulated with single quotes
+        * √ Escapes double quotes in strings which are encapsulated with single quotes with the ensure_escape option set to false
+        * √ The denote_quoting option works with an empty value set with the ensure_escape option set to true
-        * √ The denote_quoting option works with an empty value set
+        * √ The denote_quoting option works with an empty value set with the ensure_escape option set to false
-        * √ Escapes single quotes in strings which are encapsulated with double quotes
+        * √ Escapes single quotes in strings which are encapsulated with double quotes with the ensure_escape option set to false
+        * √ Escapes single or double quotes which are encapsulated in single or double quotes with the ensure_escape option set to true
-        * √ Escapes single or double quotes which are encapsulated in single or double quotes
+        * √ Escapes single or double quotes which are encapsulated in single or double quotes with the ensure_escape option set to false
-        * √ Properly inserts newlines into strings
+        * √ Properly inserts newlines into strings with the ensure_escape option set to false
         * √ serializes the ECMA Object types while also using toString correctly
         * √ serializes the ECMA arguments object
         * √ serializes Error instances and Objects